Deck Privacy Screen Tutorial

 …So, I’ve put together a tutorial (basic, my 1st one) for you.
 I’ll try and explain the process the best I can.
-Being a newbie to blogging I realized I didn’t take enough pictures (won’t happen again?) on all the steps.
+But, being a newbie to blogging I realized I didn’t take enough pictures (won’t happen again?) on all the steps.

-Using 6 sets of old vintage shutter’s from craigslist.
+Using 6 sets of the old vintage shutters from craigslist.

 This is two separate sets of the shutters.

-Then we glued and clamped 2 separate sets of shutters together….
+Then we glued and clamped the 2 separate sets of shutters together…

 Each set of shutters (1 lath with 1 solid piece) measures 16 1/4″ wide by 39 1/4″ high.
 Originally we were going to stack 3 sets of double shutters on top of each other to measure 32 1/2″ wide by 117 3/4″ high.